 Ketamine was first approved by the FDA as an anesthetic suitable for use in children, adults, and the elderly in 1970.
-It does not significantly slow breathing or lower blood pressure, making it a very safe medication in all arenas of treatment.
+It does not significantly slow breathing or lower blood pressure, making it a very safe medication in all areas of treatment.

-Common side effects are dry mouth, light-headedness, sleepiness, dizziness, nausea and incoordination.
+Common side effects are dry mouth, light-headedness, sleepiness, dizziness, nausea, and incoordination.
 Less common effects reported are euphoria, anxiety, disorientation, blurred vision and hallucinations.
 These symptoms usually subside within an hour.

 There have not been any reported long term side effects of memory or concentration.
 There also has not been reports of addiction, dependence or tolerance when taken as directed (even with prolong usage over many years).
 Long term usage can sometimes cause liver functions to elevate, which return to normal upon discontinuing the medication.
 The infusions can also cause bladder symptoms which can also short lived.

 Ketamine has been used to treat a multitude of diagnoses and disorders.
 Here are some examples, (this is not an exclusive list): all types of chronic pain, depression, anxiety, PTSD, suicidal ideation, bipolar, borderline disorder, OCD, eating disorders, alcoholism and heroin addiction, and cocaine dependence.